Guillermo-Benavente/components-web/README.md

 ## License

 This library is **privative**.
-Only authorized users may use, copy, or modify this library.
+Only authorized users may use, copy, or modify it.
-Please see the [LICENSE](./LICENSE) file for full terms and conditions.

 > Note: Even though this package is published on npm, it is **not open source** and its use is restricted to authorized users only.